Machine learning methods for finite population parameter estimation in survey sampling: Simulation study: bootstrap variance estimation

-We conducted a Monte Carlo simulation study to compare several methods for estimating the response probabilities used in inverse probability weighting.
+In a separate Monte Carlo simulation study, we examined bootstrap variance estimation for the Hájek-type IPW estimator.
 For each scenario, a finite population of size $N$ was generated once and then kept fixed throughout the simulation.
 Conditional on this finite population, we repeatedly selected simple random samples without replacement and generated nonresponse within each selected sample.
-Hence, the Monte Carlo variation reflects both the sampling design and the nonresponse mechanism, while the underlying population remains fixed.\\
+The Monte Carlo variation therefore reflects both the sampling design and the nonresponse mechanism, while the underlying finite population remains fixed.